 - Speech Pathology

 The Health Sciences Office and Career Services have information on several of these career options.
+The Psychology department faculty are able to give advice and assistance to those interested in careers focused on mental health and counseling.
 Links to Websites for many of these fields can be found on our Useful Websites page.

 - Gigi Simeone, Chair, Health Sciences Advisor